sighol/tree-rs/README.md

 ## Performance

-The performance is not as good as the windows `tree` or linux `tree` commands, but it prints way faster than I can read.
+On linux it is a bit faster than the `tree` command.

-From small benchmarks, it looks like it is about 2-10 times slower than linux `tree`.
+Based on a simple benchmark (see `timer.py`), it is about 20% faster.